esopaci/PyQuake3D/README.md

 **Nikkhoo, M., & Walter, T. R.** (2015). *Triangular dislocation: an analytical, artefact-free solution*. **Geophysical Journal International**, 201(2), 1119–1141.
 [https://doi.org/10.1093/gji/ggv035](https://doi.org/10.1093/gji/ggv035)

-We sincerely thank Ryosuke Ando and So Ozawa for their valuable guidance during code development, and Steffen Börm for his assistance with H-matrix implementation.
+We sincerely thank Ryosuke Ando and So Ozawa for their valuable guidance in the development of the code.
+We also thanks Steffen Börm for his assistance with H-matrix implementation and T. Ben Thompson for his assistance with the H-matrix compression via Adaptive Cross Approximation (ACA).